StefanoMartin/AlphaVantageRB/README.md

 ## Thanks

-Thank you to mruegenberg for his pull request.
+Thanks to mruegenberg for his pull request.

 ## Classes